yufegao/fafacms/README.md

 ### Backend deployment(Docker)

-We can also use `docker` to deploy, construct the mirror(Docker version must later than 17.06):
+We can also use `docker` to deploy, construct the image(Docker version must later than 17.06):

 ```
 sudo chmod 777 ./docker_build.sh